Jacqueline Kennedy Garden

 The Jacqueline Kennedy Garden was located at the White House south of the East Colonnade.
 The garden balanced the Rose Garden on the west side of the White House.
-It is within the area involved in the demolition of the East Wing and preparations for construction of the White House State Ballroom.
+It was within the area involved in the demolition of the East Wing and preparations for construction of the White House State Ballroom.

 History

 Edith Roosevelt, who had established her "Colonial Garden" on the site of the present Rose Garden, oversaw a similar but less formal planting on the east side, the site of the present Jacqueline Kennedy Garden.
 The origins of the Garden's present form began in 1913, with First Lady Ellen Axson Wilson calling it the East Garden, which saw Mrs. Wilson's design featuring a modest central lily pond.
 This work on the Garden was completed after the first lady died in 1914, resulting in an area 36 by 19 m.

 In the nearly half a century which followed, the grounds to the White House fell into disrepair.
 When the Kennedy administration came to office, the ill-kempt state of the gardens drew the focus of First Lady Jacqueline Kennedy, who worked with Rachel Lambert Mellon and Perry Wheeler on the redesign and replanting of the entire Rose and East Gardens.

 By the time of President Kennedy's assassination in November 1963, the Rose Garden had been completed, while revitalization on the East Garden was still a work in progress.
 To further honor Jacqueline Kennedy's contributions to the White House and its grounds, her immediate successor, First Lady Lady Bird Johnson, renamed the East Garden as the "Jacqueline Kennedy Garden" during a ceremony on 22 April 1965.

+In 2025, the Trump administration commenced construction on the White House grounds.
 It was within the area involved in the demolition of the East Wing and preparations for construction of a ballroom.
 The garden was removed as part of the demolition for the ballroom, documented by satellite photographs from Planet Labs.
-(Note: Attributed to multiple references:) Architectural renderings and models show the space being present after construction is complete.
+(Note: Attributed to multiple references:) Architectural renderings and models show a smaller garden after construction is complete.
+However, concrete plans and whether the old name will be retained are not yet available.